 But here's the thing: I don't know what I'm doing.
 I'll willingly and adamantly admit that I don't really know how to teach.
 I know how I teach, and I know why I'm teaching that way, and I work really, really hard at this.
 And I continually work at it, because I know I don't know what I'm doing; I'm always trying to figure it out.
 I'm wary of any teacher who suggests that they do have it figured out.
 Maybe I'm just jealous, or maybe I'm skeptical in the same way I'd be skeptical of a scientist who'd suggest that there are no more interesting questions to ask.

 So, I am supposed to teach how to teach, but I can't do that.
 I demonstrate a little about how I teach, and we tear that apart.
 And then we each try to figure out why we're teaching science, and then we figure out what we know about learning and teaching science, and then each student has the great responsibility to develop their own professional science teacher self.
 I ask students to understand their own teaching philosophy, reflect on their practice, understand what we currently know about science learning and science curriculum, and then wrap this all up into their own package.
 My hope is that the student of this course will continually re-create this package throughout their career, and put it into a practice of science teaching that represents themselves and their own classroom goals.

 Course Content & Basics:

-- Live course material, including: Syllabus, readings, discussions, announcements, etc.
+- "Live" course material, including: Syllabus, readings, discussions, announcements, etc.

 - Contact info for Adam Johnston

-- State Core Curricula
+- Utah State Standards

-- Science Education Reform Documents
+- Science Education Reform Documents, new and old: